maidsafe/dev-website/src/contents/en-gb/doc_xamarin.md

 ## Create mutable data
 Mutable data is a key-value store which can be created either at a specific address or at a random address on the network.
 It can be publicly available (public mutable data) or encrypted (private mutable data).
 Mutable data has a type tag associated with it (a number) that can be chosen while creating the mutable data.

-To learn more about mutable data and other data types in SAFE Network visit the [Discover Page](/discover).
+To learn more about mutable data and other data types in SAFE Network visit the [discover page](/discover).

 In this tutorial you will create a private mutable data at a random address to store application data.
 This address represents a unique 256 bit address in the network space.
 You can learn more about XOR addresses from [this medium post](https://medium.com/@maidsafe/structuring-network-with-xor-431e785b5ee7).